dgaydukov/cert-aws/sa/files/sa.md

 * improve cache hit - since it provide additional layer (all locations don't hit origin service directly but through origin shield)
 * reduce origin load - in case of peak load can consolidate multiple simultaneous request into 1
-* better performance - if you configure it in aws region that has lowest latency to your origin
+* better performance - if you configure it in aws region that has lowest latency to your origin CF logging:
+* also called standard logs or access logs
+* once enabled - delivered to s3 bucket within up to 24 hours (some entries may never be delivered)
+* if s3 encrypted - you have to add key policy with allow to `kms:GenerateDataKey` for `delivery.logs.amazonaws.com` principal
+* if request size above 20KB - CF can't parse & log such request

 ###### Lambda
 Lambda - piece of code that can be executed without any server env (just write code in python/javascript and it will run).
 Lambda can be directly triggered by AWS services such as s3/DynamoDB/Kinesis Streams/SNS/CloudWatch